COVID-19 Vaccine Myths, Facts, and FAQs

 It is recommended to speak with your health care provider before you receive the vaccine if you have any pre-existing health conditions or concerns.

-Guidance for special populations, including pregnant and/or breastfeeding women, individuals with autoimmune conditions and immunocompromised persons, and individuals with allergies is available in the Vaccination Recommendations for Special Populations guidance document.
+Guidance for special populations, including individuals with autoimmune conditions and immunocompromised persons, and individuals with allergies is available in the Vaccination Recommendations for Special Populations guidance document.

 Individuals who have previously had COVID-19 can still receive the second dose.
 Individuals cannot receive the vaccine if they currently have COVID-19 or symptoms of COVID-19.
 If you have received the first dose, you can receive the second dose if you have fully recovered and have no symptoms.